pypa/pip/src/pip/_vendor/README.rst

 3. Modify ``pip/_vendor/__init__.py`` so that the ``DEBUNDLED`` variable is ``True``.

+4. Upon installation, the ``INSTALLER`` file in pip's own ``dist-info`` directory should be set to something other than ``pip``, so that pip can detect that it wasn't installed using itself.

-4. *(Optional)* If you've placed the wheels in a location other than ``pip/_vendor/``, then modify ``pip/_vendor/__init__.py`` so that the ``WHEEL_DIR`` variable points to the location you've placed them.
+5. *(optional)* If you've placed the wheels in a location other than ``pip/_vendor/``, then modify ``pip/_vendor/__init__.py`` so that the ``WHEEL_DIR`` variable points to the location you've placed them.

+6. *(optional)* Update the ``pip_version_check`` logic to use the appropriate logic for determining the latest available version of pip and prompt the user with the correct upgrade message.